 The Regional Solid Waste Board and County Solid Waste staff updates the plan and reports solid waste, diversion, and recycling data annually to the State of Tennessee.
 The Regional Solid Waste Board is a (5) five-member board established by Knox County Commission resolution R-92-11-127.
-Publicly funded waste collection programs operated by Knox County and the City of Knoxville account for less than 20 percent of the total landfilled waste originating from the region.
 The County operates convenience centers, manages a litter dumping cleanup/prevention program, and manages a tire disposal program.
 The City of Knoxville, Knox County, and the State of Tennessee jointly fund a permanent household hazardous waste facility (HHW).
 The City provides curbside waste and limited recycling service to its residents, drop off recycling centers, and litter/dumping control.

-2025 Statewide Solid Waste and Materials Management Plan Implementation
+2025 Statewide Solid Waste and Materials Management Plan Implementation Does your local government budget for future grant funding opportunities?Yes

-Does your local government budget for future grant funding opportunities?
-Yes
+The City and County prepare budgets projecting for known regular sources of solid waste and recycling related funding opportunities such as Recycle Rebate, Tennessee Department of

-The City and County prepare budgets projecting for known regular sources of solid waste and recycling related funding opportunities such as Recycle Rebate, Tennessee Department of Transportation (TDOT) Litter Grant, and the Permanent Household Hazardous Waste Facility (HHW) funding but not for competitively awarded grants that occur outside of the public fiscal year budgeting process.
+Transportation (TDOT) Litter Grant, and the Permanent Household Hazardous Waste Facility (HHW) funding but not for competitively awarded grants that occur outside of the public fiscal year budgeting process.